Table of Contents

 Introduction

-Have you ever wondered about all the cool things you can freeze dry?
-If you've ever eaten astronaut ice cream or used freeze-dried ingredients in your meals, you've experienced the magic of freeze-drying.
+You might be wondering: what can you freeze-dry? if you’ve ever eaten astronaut ice cream or used a freeze-dried ingredient in a recipe, you’ve experienced the magic of freeze-drying.

 What is Freeze Drying?